The Amazing Health Benefits and Uses of Rosemary

 In today’s article we’ll explain some of the many health benefits and uses of rosemary.
 We’ll also suggest ways you can prepare it, including teas, essential oils, rosemary honey, and as a simple spice.

-Rosemary is an excellent herb with numerous beneficial health properties: for digestion, better circulation, adding energy, and acting as an antioxidant.
+Rosemary is an excellent herb with numerous beneficial health properties, such as improving digestion and circulation, and acting as an antioxidant.

 Rosemary (Rosmarinus officinalis) has the following properties when it comes to your health:

-- It improves digestion and fights bloating, gas, and excess stomach acid production
+- Improves digestion and fights bloating, gas, and excess stomach acid production

-- It reduces menstrual cramps, as well as accompanying symptoms (migraines, water retention, etc.)
+- Reduces menstrual cramps, as well as accompanying symptoms (migraines, water retention, etc.)

-- It facilitates healthy liver and gallbladder function, making it an excellent remedy for jaundice (yellowing of the skin)
+- Facilitates healthy liver and gallbladder function, making it an excellent remedy for jaundice (yellowing of the skin)

-- It treats anemia thanks to its high iron content
+- Treats anemia thanks to its high iron content

-- It can slow the effects of degenerative diseases
+- Can slow the effects of degenerative diseases

-- It’s helpful in the case of food poisoning
+- Helpful in the case of food poisoning

 A tea made from rosemary leaves is one of the easiest and least expensive ways to benefit from the properties of this plant.